1. Objective

 5.29.
 Notification to other parties may be required at the conclusion of a review and will be undertaken by the OREI Director in consultation with the REO.

 5.30.
-Where there is no request for review or a review of the original investigation process has concluded, the REO will:
+Where there is no request for review or a review of the original investigation process has concluded, the REO may:

 a) in the case of an employee, refer findings of research misconduct to the employee’s manager, the Director Workplace Relations (or delegate), and the relevant Human Resources Director (or delegate);